tcltk/tcl/doc/markdown/mathop.md

 The behaviors of the comparison operator commands (most of which operate preferentially on numeric arguments) are as follows:

 **==** ?*arg ...*?
-: Returns whether each argument is equal to the arguments on each side of it in the sense of the **expr** == operator (*i.e.*, numeric comparison if possible, exact string comparison otherwise).
+: Returns whether each argument is equal to the arguments on each side of it in the sense of the [expr] == operator (*i.e.*, numeric comparison if possible, exact string comparison otherwise).
 If fewer than two arguments are given, this operation always returns a true value.

 **eq** ?*arg ...*?
 : Returns whether each argument is equal to the arguments on each side of it using exact string comparison.
 If fewer than two arguments are given, this operation always returns a true value.

 **!=** *arg arg*
-: Returns whether the two arguments are not equal to each other, in the sense of the **expr** != operator (*i.e.*, numeric comparison if possible, exact string comparison otherwise).
+: Returns whether the two arguments are not equal to each other, in the sense of the [expr] != operator (*i.e.*, numeric comparison if possible, exact string comparison otherwise).

 **ne** *arg arg*
 : Returns whether the two arguments are not equal to each other using exact string comparison.

 **<** ?*arg ...*?
 : Returns whether the arbitrarily-many arguments are ordered, with each argument after the first having to be strictly more than the one preceding it.
 Comparisons are performed preferentially on the numeric values, and are otherwise performed using UNICODE string comparison.
 If fewer than two arguments are present, this operation always returns a true value.
-When the arguments are numeric but should be compared as strings, the **lt** operator or the **string compare** command should be used instead.
+When the arguments are numeric but should be compared as strings, the **lt** operator or the [string compare][string] command should be used instead.

 **<=** ?*arg ...*?
 : Returns whether the arbitrarily-many arguments are ordered, with each argument after the first having to be equal to or more than the one preceding it.
 Comparisons are performed preferentially on the numeric values, and are otherwise performed using UNICODE string comparison.
 If fewer than two arguments are present, this operation always returns a true value.
-When the arguments are numeric but should be compared as strings,  the **le** operator or the **string compare** command should be used instead.
+When the arguments are numeric but should be compared as strings,  the **le** operator or the [string compare][string] command should be used instead.

 **>** ?*arg ...*?
 : Returns whether the arbitrarily-many arguments are ordered, with each argument after the first having to be strictly less than the one preceding it.
 Comparisons are performed preferentially on the numeric values, and are otherwise performed using UNICODE string comparison.
 If fewer than two arguments are present, this operation always returns a true value.
-When the arguments are numeric but should be compared as strings, the **gt** operator or the **string compare** command should be used instead.
+When the arguments are numeric but should be compared as strings, the **gt** operator or the [string compare][string] command should be used instead.

 **>=** ?*arg ...*?
 : Returns whether the arbitrarily-many arguments are ordered, with each argument after the first having to be equal to or less than the one preceding it.
 Comparisons are performed preferentially on the numeric values, and are otherwise performed using UNICODE string comparison.
 If fewer than two arguments are present, this operation always returns a true value.
-When the arguments are numeric but should be compared as strings, the **ge** operator or the **string compare** command should be used instead.
+When the arguments are numeric but should be compared as strings, the **ge** operator or the [string compare][string] command should be used instead.

 **lt** ?*arg ...*?
 : Returns whether the arbitrarily-many arguments are ordered, with each argument after the first having to be strictly more than the one preceding it.
 Comparisons are performed using UNICODE string comparison.
 If fewer than two arguments are present, this operation always returns a true value.